hathibelagal-dev/instantpolyglot/docs/eng/Chinese.md

 Chinese is rich in idiomatic expressions, including four-character idioms known as chengyu (成语).
 These often come from classical Chinese literature and can be difficult for learners to understand without knowing their origin.

 Examples:
-- 马马虎虎 (mǎmǎhūhū) - so-so (lit. "horse horse tiger tiger")
+- 马马虎虎 (mǎmǎhūhū) - so-so (lit. “horse horse tiger tiger”)
 - 一石二鸟 (yī shí èr niǎo) - kill two birds with one stone
 - 四面楚歌 (sì miàn chǔ gē) - surrounded by enemies (lit.
-"Chu songs on all sides")
+“Chu songs on all sides”)
-- 守株待兔 (shǒu zhū dài tù) - wait passively for an opportunity (lit. "guard a tree stump, waiting for rabbits")
+- 守株待兔 (shǒu zhū dài tù) - wait passively for an opportunity (lit. “guard a tree stump, waiting for rabbits”)
-- 塞翁失马 (sài wēng shī mǎ) - a blessing in disguise (lit. "the old man lost his horse")
+- 塞翁失马 (sài wēng shī mǎ) - a blessing in disguise (lit. “the old man lost his horse”)

 ## Dialects and Varieties